LLNL/b-mpi3/README.md

 # Beyond MP, RMA and SHM

-MPI provides a very low level abstraction to interprocess communication.
+MPI provides a very low level abstraction to inter-process communication.
 Higher level of abstractions can be constructed on top of MPI and by using the wrapper the works is simplified considerably.

 ## Mutex

 Mutexes can be implemented fairly simply on top of RMA.
-Mutexes are used similarly than in threaded code, it prevents certain blocks of code to be excuted by more than one process (rank) at a time.
+Mutexes are used similarly than in threaded code, it prevents certain blocks of code to be executed by more than one process (rank) at a time.

 ```
 #include "alf/boost/mpi3/main.hpp"